shopsys/shopsys/docs/cookbook/adding-a-new-entity.md

 # Adding a New Entity
-This article provides step by step instructions on how to add a new entity to your project.
+This article provides step-by-step instructions on how to add a new entity to your project.
 Basic information about custom entities can be found in the [separate article](../model/custom-entities.md).

 Let's say we need to keep an agenda of salesmen.
 After finishing this cookbook, the new salesman entity will not be presented on the FE in any fashion,